Last Updated on June 19, 2021 by Elizabeth

 4. Supplemental Liability Protection (SLP)

-In the event of an accident where you are at fault, this insurance provides coverage (typically up to $1 million) in the event of bodily injury or property damage to someone other than the renter and passengers in the rented vehicle.
+In the event of an accident where you are at fault, this liability insurance provides coverage in the event of bodily injury or property damage to someone other than the renter and passengers in the rented vehicle.